mpascucci/AST-image-processing/docs/index.md

 # AST image processing

-## What is ASTimp
+## What is ASTimp?

 AST image processing or _ASTimp_ allows the analysis of pictures of _disk diffusion AST_ plates and allows to measure the diameters of the inhibition zones.
+The picture should be acquired according to [this protocol](https://mpascucci.github.io/ASTapp-protocol/)

 The library is written in C++.
 With the included Python wrapper, the library can be used in Python projects and notebooks.